A/N: This fic uses the Japanese (transliterated) names, not the English dub names, so here's a guide for new names used in this chapter.

 I must destroy him!

 He raised his swords and focused on Sarenbo, crying out "Rage… of… Inferno!"
-A great lance of red-white flame struck out at Sarenbo, completely incinerating him where he stood before he could even send off another attack.
+A great lance of red-white flame struck out at the demon, completely incinerating him where he stood before he could even send off another attack.
 The energy spheres vanished, and the other senshi fell to the ground.

+The pushing voice in his head was powerful, but common sense won through.
 He's gone.
 There isn't any one else to battle… All Ryo could feel were the weak auras of the other senshi.
-As his mind reached for them, it broke through that strange presence's hold, and he saw them lying on the ground in pain.
+As his mind reached for them, it broke through that strange presence's hold, and he saw the other senshi lying on the ground in pain.
 My friends!
 They're hurt!

-Byakuen approached Ryo, who turned to look at the tiger, the flames of his attack dissipating, letting the light dim.
-The fire was gone.
+Byakuen approached Ryo, who turned to look at the tiger.
+The burning aura around his body dimmed, and the rush of adrenaline from the attack faded.
 He felt how heavy his limbs were.

 "Bya—" He fell forward and lay on the ground, his face in the dirt.
-The Kikotei armor vanished, and he wore his pajamas again.
-Burns marked his shoulders and his arms where the poison had gotten to him.
+The Shiroi Kikotei vanished, and he wore his pajamas again.
+Burns marked his shoulders and his arms where the acid had gotten to him.
+His feet were covered in dirt and cuts.
 He didn't move.

 Hidden by the clouds, Sarenbo watched the dissipation of the attack that had destroyed his shadow.
 "Extraordinary," He exclaimed.
 "I truly must make that armor mine!"